2024 in spaceflight: By country

 For the purposes of this section, the yearly tally of orbital launches by country assigns each flight to the country of origin of the rocket, not to the launch services provider or the spaceport.
-For example, Electron rockets launched from the Māhia Peninsula in New Zealand are counted under the United States because Electron is an American rocket.
 For a launch attempt to be considered orbital it must be trying to achieve a positive perigee.
 For this reason the fourth and fifth flight tests of Starship are not included in the orbital statistics for 2024.
 Launches from the Moon are not included in the statistics.